herrera-ignacio/algorithms/ds/trees/heap/binary-heap/README.md

 * It is a *Complete Tree*.
 This property makes Heap suitable to be stored in an array.

-> In a *Complete Tree*, all levels are completely filled except possibly for the last level and the last level has all keys as left as possible.
+> In a *Complete Tree*, all levels are completely filled except possibly for the last level,
+> and the last level has all keys as left as possible.

 * It is either *Min Heap* or *Max Heap*, the same property must be recursively true for all nodes in the tree.

-> In a Min Binary Heap, the key at root must be minimumn among all keys present in the Binary Heap.
-Max Binary Heap is the opposite.
+> In a Min Binary Heap, the key at root must be minimum among all keys present in the Binary Heap.
+> Max Binary Heap is the opposite.

 ```
             10                      10